wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 There are various types of DP guarantees and budgets that can be enforced.
 Many applications need to query the Client data multiple times, for example:

-* Federated machine learning applications are usually composed of multiple iterations.
+* Federated machine learning applications require multiple aggregates to be computed over the same underlying data, but with different machine learning model parameters.

-* {{MJTBCCDFGHJKLLMPPPPPRSWZ22}} describes an interactive approach of building histograms over multiple iterations, and Section 4.3 of
-  {{MJTBCCDFGHJKLLMPPPPPRSWZ22}} describes a way to track Client-side budget when the Client data is queried multiple times.
+* {{MJTBp22}} describes an interactive approach of building histograms over multiple iterations, and Section 4.3 describes a way to track Client-side budget when the Client data is queried multiple times.

 > TODO: have citations for machine learning

 It’s hard for Aggregator(s) to keep track of the privacy budget over time, because different Clients can participate in different data collection tasks, and only Clients know when their data is queried.
-Therefore, Clients MUST enforce the privacy budget.
+Therefore, Clients must enforce the privacy budget.

 There could be multiple ways to compose DP guarantees, based on different